Back to articles list

 This re-inventing of the wheel is more prone to happening when people create ad-hoc solutions in Access or similar software.
 In a bank, things are usually done hastily; new solutions, it seems, are often needed almost instantly.
 Such situations do not allow you to properly document your work, so an existing solution could easily be forgotten.

 Maybe you don’t have an in-house solution.
 Is there an existing product that you can use for free or at a reasonable price?
 Do some math.
 Is it more economical to buy your solution or develop one from scratch?
-There is wide range of free CRM software that covers most small- and medium-sized businesses’ requirements.
+There is a wide range of free IT CRM software that covers most small- and medium-sized businesses’ requirements.
 It will take time to set it up and to train employees how to use it but it’s still more efficient than developing something similar.

 Suppose you’re sure that your problem has not already been solved.
 The next reasonable question is this: Do you need a customized system, or can you use software like Excel or Access to do the job?